samairadav557-ctrl/INDUCTION_PROGRAM/README.md

    - The induction coincided with the shaheedi diwas of **Sardar Udham Singh**:
      - At the age of 40 Sardar Udham singh attained martyrdom.
      - His life teaches that strong determination can overcome any obstacles.
      - Encouraged students to:
        - Work hard,as there is no substitute for it.
        - Dream big and pursue goals with persistence.
-   - Understand the value of consistency and perseverance in achieving
+       - Understand the value of consistency and perseverance in achieving your goal.
+   - GNE offers a wide range of facilities and opportunities for holistic development:
+       - Technical clubs
+       - Library access
+       - NCC (National cadet cops) amd NSS (National service scheme)
+       - Well equipped sports facilities
+    - GNE has consistently excelled in sports maintaining a champion status in recent years.
+    - Regular events in **cultural abd fine arts** foster creativity and engagement.
+    - Assured that the coming 4 years